CAM-o-man/blinkOSweb/docs/Cloning.md

 Android Open Source projects, and subsequently, blinkOS, use Gerrit as a code review/version control tool.
 [Our gerrit server can be found here](https://147.253.39.57:8080).
-Like all AOSP projects, we recommend Ubuntu as a build environment.
+Like all AOSP projects, we recommend Ubuntu Linux as a build environment.
 #### Installing Git

 Although we assume you know how to do this, if you're new to Ubuntu, simply open up a terminal and type